CONTACT US

 Obstacles to Medical Malpractice Recovery

-A medical malpractice case can be difficult, time-consuming and costly.
-Our first step will always be to thoroughly assess your claim.
+A medical malpractice case can be difficult, time-consuming, and costly.
+When our Atlanta medical malpractice lawyers review your case, our first step will always be to thoroughly assess your claim.
 We won’t move forward unless our research and experience tells us that we are likely to be able to provide the help you need.
 When we do move forward, it is with a solid foundation built on our investigation and analysis of your claim.

 Cost Barriers to Medical Malpractice Claims

 Bringing a medical malpractice claim is expensive, due in large part to the need for expert testimony and the amount of preparation required to build a winning malpractice case.
 We never want costs to prevent an injured person from pursuing a claim.
-When we represent a client in a medical malpractice case, our fees are 100% contingency.
+When our law firm represents a client in a medical malpractice case, our fees are 100% contingency.
 That means we don’t get paid unless we successfully settle your case or win at trial.
 And, we cover all of the costs of litigation, such as paying expert witnesses, until your case is successfully resolved.

 Medical Malpractice Time Limits